thelogicalgrammar/politeness/README.md

 # Politeness

-Notes on a plausible deniability model of polite language use
+This repo contains a computational model of polite language use.